Sabrinas Organizing

 Organizing Project:

 In an organizing project, you may feel anxious about organizing a large pile or mess.
-Getting help at this point of the project doesn't make you weak, it makes you strong.
+Getting help at this point in the project doesn't make you weak; it makes you strong.
 You realize what stress does to you and how it takes a toll on you, and you know how to relieve that stress.
 Have the helpers group like items so that you can then review the grouped piles on a smaller scale.
 This way, you feel more in control of the collection.

 Puzzle Project: